 You will still need a phone line for this service, as it is not a full fibre connection.
 However, BT no longer offers a phone service as standard, so you will need to pay extra to get a landline number and actually use the phone.
 We explain when you need a phone line for broadband in our article 'Do you need a landline for broadband?'.

 BT Fibre 1

 Download speed: 50Mbps

-Ofcom calculated that the UK average broadband speed in 2021 was 50.2mbps, so this package should offer enough speed to meet most online needs.
+Ofcom calculated that the UK average broadband speed in 2023 was 69.4mbps, so this package may not offer enough speed to meet many online needs.

 BT Fibre 2

 Download speed: 67Mbps

 This is the quickest standard fibre service offered by BT.
 Its speed is suitable for larger homes and can support multiple devices streaming or downloading at the same time.

 Large households with multiple users would benefit from this package.
 It is BT’s fastest standard fibre offering, but it is not always a step up in price from Fibre 1, so you could get a better level of internet speed without paying more for it.